skinny85/specnaz/docs/reference-manual.md

 ## Framework extensions

-### JUnit Rules
+### JUnit 4 Rules

-Specnaz supports the [JUnit Rules API](https://github.com/junit-team/junit4/wiki/rules) natively.
+Specnaz supports the [JUnit 4 Rules API](https://github.com/junit-team/junit4/wiki/rules) natively.
 The integration looks a tiny bit different than in 'vanilla' JUnit, mostly because of the different object lifecycle
-(in 'vanilla' JUnit, each test executes with its own instance of the test class;
+(in 'vanilla' JUnit 4, each test executes with its own instance of the test class;
 in Specnaz, all tests share the same object instance).
 However, the basic idea is exactly the same.

-JUnit supports 2 types of Rules: class Rules (those annotated with [@ClassRule](http://junit.org/junit4/javadoc/4.12/org/junit/ClassRule.html)) and instance Rules (those annotated with [@Rule](http://junit.org/junit4/javadoc/4.12/org/junit/Rule.html)).
+JUnit 4 supports 2 types of Rules: class Rules (those annotated with [@ClassRule](http://junit.org/junit4/javadoc/4.12/org/junit/ClassRule.html)) and instance Rules (those annotated with [@Rule](http://junit.org/junit4/javadoc/4.12/org/junit/Rule.html)).
 Both of them are supported in Specnaz.